VaultR/.github/profile/README.md

 # The VaultR :lock:

-An opinionated note taking / knowledge storage application for both personal and collaboration use.
-Merges the best features of Notion/Obsidian together.
+Note taking / knowledge vault application for both personal and collaboration use.

+Merges simplicity of Obsidian with basic real-time collaboration possibilities of Google Docs.

+### Features

 - different types of formats (with markdown as default)
 - real-time synchronization between many browser, desktop and mobile clients with the usage of Websockets and CRDT (conflict-free replicated data type)
 - offline access with automatic sync on reconnection